docker-archive/mta_java_workshop/README.md

 networks:
   front-tier:
   back-tier:

+secrets:
+  mysql_root_password:
+    external: true
 ```

 ## <a name="task4"></a>Task 4: Iterating on the Client

 Another benefit adding the messaging service is that it's now possible to update the client without having to rebuild the application.
 The original application used Java Server Pages for the client UI which is compiled along with the servlet.
-The message service let's me write another client in Javascript.
+The message service let's us write another client in Javascript that's not dependent on the Java application.

 ## <a name="task4.1"></a>Task 4.1: Building the Javascript Client

 We'll use React.js along with Bootstrap to write the new client interface.
 React is a popular Javascript framework that has many built in features such as the calendar widget in the form fields.
 In addition, Bootstrap is a well known CSS library used for responsive web pages.
 One advantage is that updating the client no longer needs a Java developer and can be done by a front end developer.

 The client uses a Node.js container to build the javascript client and deployed it is to Nginx using a multi-stage build.